GoogleCloudPlatform/cloud-hackathons/hacks/disneyland-on-gcp/README.md

 To validate this challenge, you must demonstrate the following:

 - Show the Conversational Analytics agent `disney_park_analyst` configured in the BigQuery Console.
-- List the synonyms and Golden Queries you defined in the agent's configuration.
+- Show the verified queries and glossary terms you defined in the agent's configuration.
 - Show a screenshot or proof of the chat interface successfully answering the complex multi-silo prompt without any SQL syntax errors.

 ---